Barnard Hughes

-Bernard Aloysius Kiernan Hughes (July 16, 1915 – July 11, 2006), known professionally as Barnard Hughes, was an American actor of television, theater and film.
-Hughes became famous for a variety of roles; his most notable roles came after middle age, and he was often cast as a dithering authority figure or grandfatherly elder.
+Bernard “Barnard” Aloysius Kiernan Hughes (July 16, 1915 – July 11, 2006) was an American TV, theater, and film actor.
+His most successful roles came after middle age, and he was often cast as a dithering authority figure or grandfatherly elder.

-Personal life
+Biography

 Hughes was born in Bedford Hills, New York, the son of Irish immigrants Marcella "Madge" (née Kiernan) and Owen Hughes.
 He attended La Salle Academy and Manhattan College in New York City.
 Hughes served in the United States Army during World War II.
-Hughes was married to actress Helen Stenborg.
-They married on April 19, 1950, and remained married until his death.
-Hughes was five days shy of his 91st birthday when he died.
-The Hugheses had two children, the theatre director Doug Hughes, and a daughter, Laura.
+He married actress Helen Stenborg on April 19, 1950, and remained married until his death.
+They had two children, the theatre director Doug Hughes, and a daughter, Laura.
 Hughes and his wife are interred at Church of the Transfiguration, Episcopal (Manhattan) in New York City.

-Hughes spoke to Dick Cavett on his show, revealing that he was inspired by seeing actor Dennis King on Broadway as Richard II in the play "Richard of Bordeaux" by Gordon Daviot (Elizabeth Mackintosh).
+Hughes spoke to Dick Cavett on his show, revealing that he was inspired by seeing actor Dennis King on Broadway as Richard II in the play Richard of Bordeaux by Gordon Daviot (Elizabeth Mackintosh).
 Hughes changed the "e" in his first name to an "a" to help his acting career on the advice of a numerologist.
 Through high school and college, Hughes worked a series of odd jobs, including a stint as a dockworker and as a salesman at Macy's.
-He auditioned for the Shakespeare Fellowship Repertory company in New York City on the advice of a friend, and ended up joining the company for two years.
+He auditioned for the Shakespeare Fellowship Repertory company in New York City on the advice of a friend and ended up joining the company for two years.

-Hughes played more than 400 theatre roles, including the one for which he was perhaps most famous, in Hugh Leonard's Da.
-He won Broadway's 1978 Tony Award as Best Actor for his portrayal of the title role; in 1988 he recreated the role for the film Da.
+Hughes played more than 400 theatre roles.
+He won Broadway's 1978 Best Actor Tony Award for his performance as the title character in Hugh Leonard's Da.
+In 1988 he recreated the role for the film Da.